Auto registration begins at the Town Clerk's Office. To register your vehicle online, use the E-Reg service (your registration will be mailed to you).

 If your title is being held by a Lienholder, bring your current registration to the Town Clerk’s office along with the current mileage of the vehicle and the exact name and address of the Lienholder.
 A title application will be prepared by the Town Clerk’s office, which you will forward to the NH Title bureau.
 The Title Bureau will then swap a NH Title for the foreign state title with your Lienholder.
 You will not be able to register your vehicle until you receive a letter from the Title Bureau informing you that the title swap has occurred.
 An exception to this transaction is made when your current out of state registration and/or your automobile insurance will expire within 20 days of the day you come into the office.
 A sixty day registration can be issued in this circumstance, giving the State of NH time to obtain the out of state title from your Lienholder.

-Vehicles 15 years of age or older are not tiled in New Hampshire: therefore you will need to bring the out of state title OR the current registration along with a completed VIN Verification Form 19A (available at the Town Clerk's Office) to obtain a New Hampshire registration.
+Vehicles with a model year of 1999 and older do not need to be titled in New hampshire: therefore you will need to bring the out of state title or the current NH registration along with a completed VIN Verification Form 19A (available at the Town Clerk's Office) to obtain a New Hampshire Registration.

 Residents must present current registration(s) for the vehicle(s) they wish to renew.